-This Is The Best Foundation For Dry Skin, According To Reddit, But There's A Catch
+Reddit Says This Is The Best Foundation For Dry Skin, But Yes, There's A Catch

 Setting out to find the best foundation for dry skin is no easy task, as it's incredible difficult to find a solid moisturizing foundation that doesn't leave your skin at least a little flakey or ashy.
 Thankfully, though, Reddit users in the r/makeupaddicts thread have come to one person's rescue, offering tons of suggestions for this pesky issue, including one stand-out pick — the only problem is that there's a bit of a catch.